"Salomé" song lyrics by U2

 14. "Satellite of Love" (Reprise)

+Pop was U2 unashamedly trying to do something new again and saw them testing the waters of electronica.
 While some people thought U2 took it too far, Pop produced the delightfully goofy Discotheque, the classic pop song of Staring at the Sun and the oft overlooked but perfectly judged Please (a song which covered the Irish Troubles).

 U2 Pop album song lyrics